sebastian-brunner/academic-kickstart/content/project/nlct/index.md

 ---

-NLCT is a lightweight library written in C++ to:
+NLCT is short for Non-Linear Covariance Transform library.
+It is a fast and lightweight library written in C++ to:

 * convert the covariance matrices for poses between different representations: Quaternions, Euler Angle (both fixed and moving frames)
 * compute the composition of multiple certain and uncertain poses